First-order Newton-type Estimator for Distributed Estimation and Inference: Experimental Results

-From Tables \ref{table:np}--\ref{table:np_qr}, we can see that the proposed Dis-FONE $\hat\tee_K$ achieves similar errors as the ERM $\hat\tee$ in all cases, and outperforms DC-SGD and SGD especially when $p$ is large.
+From Tables \ref{table:np}--\ref{table:np_qr}, we can see that the proposed Dis-FONE $\teedis$ achieves similar errors as the ERM $\hat\tee$ in all cases, and outperforms DC-SGD and SGD especially when $p$ is large.
 We also provide Figure \ref{fig:N} that captures the performance of the estimators in terms of their $L_2$-errors when the total sample size $N$ increases.
 From Figure \ref{fig:N}, we can see that the estimation error for each method decreases as $N$ increases.
-Moreover, the $L_2$-error of Dis-FONE is very close to the ERM as $N$ increases, while there is a significant gap between DC-SGD and the ERM .
+Moreover, the $L_2$-error of Dis-FONE is very close to the ERM as $N$ increases, while there is a significant gap between DC-SGD and the ERM.

-\subsection{Effect on the number of machines $L$}
+\subsubsection{Effect on the number of machines $L$}

-For the effect on the number of machines $L$, we fix the total sample size $N=10^5$ and the dimension $p=100$ and vary the number of machines $L$ from $1$ to $100$, and plot the $L_2$-errors in Figure \ref{fig:L}.
+For the effect on the number of machines $L$, we fix the total sample size $N=10^5$ and the dimension $p=100$ and vary the number of machines $L$ from $1$ to $200$, and plot the $L_2$-errors in Figure \ref{fig:L}.
 From Figure \ref{fig:L}, the $L_2$-error of DC-SGD increases as $L$ increases (i.e., each machine has fewer samples).
-In contrast, the $L_2$-error of Dis-FONE versus $L$ is almost flat, and is very close to ERM even when $L$ is large.
+In contrast, the $L_2$-error of Dis-FONE versus $L$ is almost flat, and is quite close to ERM even when $L$ is large.
 This is consistent with our theoretical result that DC-SGD will fail when $L$ is large.
 The SGD estimator, which is the $L=1$ case of DC-SGD (and thus its error is irrelevant of $L$ and is presented by a horizontal line), provides moderate accuracy.
+Further increasing $L$ would lead to an excessively small local sample size (e.g., when $N=10^5$ and $L>200$, we will have the local sample size $n<500$, and thus is unrealistic in practice, considering that the dimensionality $p=100$.

-\subsection{Effect of $K$ and $T$ in Dis-FONE}
+\subsubsection{Effect of $K$ and $T$ in Dis-FONE}

 For Dis-FONE, we provide the comparison of the estimator errors with different numbers of rounds $K$ and numbers of inner iterations $T$.
 In Figure \ref{fig:K}, we fix the total sample size $N=10^5$, the dimension $p=100$, the number of machines $L=20$ and vary $T$ from $\{5,20,100\}$.
 The $x$-axis in Figure \ref{fig:K} is the number of rounds $K$.
 For all three cases of $T$, the performance of Dis-FONE is quite desirable and reaches the accuracy of the ERM when $K$ becomes larger.
 When $T$ is smaller, it requires a larger $K$ for Dis-FONE to converge.
 In other words, we need to perform more rounds of Dis-FONE to achieve the same accuracy.